kalinanedkova/PASSAGE_analysis/README.md

-# mudf_analysis
+# mudf_analysis -> PASSAGE_analysis

 This repository was forked from the ahenry_mzr branch of the wisp_analysis repository.
-The code has been modified to simultaneously fit VLT MUSE and HST WFC3 spectroscopy of the MUSE Ultra Deep Field (MUDF).
+The code has been modified to work with PASSAGE data, most notably handling more than 2 grism filters.
 The below documentation pertains to the original wisp_analysis code and is still largely applicable to this repository.

 The WISP emission line detection and verification code for slitless grism spectra.